biotite-dev/hydride/doc/cli.rst

 By default, hydrogen atoms are added to each applicable heavy atom.
 Residues can be ignored by specifying each of them via the ``--ignore``/``-g`` argument.
-For example to ignore the residues with residue ID 5 and 10 from chain ``A`` you can run
+To ignore the residues with residue ID 5 and 10 from chain ``A`` for example, you can run

 .. code-block:: console